 “I really like the practical side of things and there are a good few of them.
-We’ve done small amounts in different programming languages, which from what I understand, is considered to be important in the industry, and we also cover a wide variety of different things so it keeps things interesting and relevant.
+We did small amounts in different programming languages, which from what I understand, is considered to be important in the industry, and we also covered a wide variety of different areas which kept things interesting and relevant.

-“I would recommend the College for this course, my tutor Ken is brilliant and very friendly.
+“I would recommend the College for this course, my tutor Ken was brilliant and very friendly.
 There’s good resources and it’s got nice links to the trams and busses.”

 What interests you about this field of work?

 “For programming in general, I enjoy the aspect of creating things and problem solving.
 It’s very enjoyable when you finally work out how to solve a problem in making something work and knowing you’re unlikely to make similar mistakes in the future.”